NelsonTooMighty/Beat.Box/README.md

   - Summary of Work Done:
     - I worked on Both PLaylist and Arist Frame that used the controller to access the database and display the desired content of songs or artist songs based on the users input.
-    -    By doing this we are ensuring evey class is performing a specific task.
+        -    By doing this I'm making sure the frames are following the solid principles.
     - I also created functions for the controller and DatabaseQuery that Frames will be used to display the different contents of the database.
         -  The function displayArtistContents in controller takes in the users input that uses all other functions to gather all songs related to that artist in the database.

   - Status:
     - As of right now both frames build and display.
 When the the userinput is processed it displaylist playlist not found.
 That is due to not having a database with any info.
 If anything else inserted that is not an interger on the playlist page it will show an error to reenter requested playlist.